-The first and second experiments had primarily the object of proving the composition of the hybrid egg cells. while the third and fourth experiments were to decide that of the pollen cells\.
-As is shown by the above demonstration the first and second experiments and the third and fourth experiments should produce precisely the same combinations. and even in the second year the result should be partially visible in the form and colour of the artificially fertilised In the first and third experiments the dominant seed. characters of form and colour, A and B, appear in each union, and are also partly constant and partly in hybrid union with the recessive characters a and b, for which reason they must impress their peculiarity upon the whole All seeds should therefore appear round and of the seeds. vellow, if the theory be justified.
-In the second and fourth experiments, on the other hand, one union is hybrid in form and in colour, and consequently the seeds are round and vellow; another is hybrid in form, but constant in the recessive character of colour, whence the seeds are round and green; the third is constant in the recessive character of form but hybrid in colour, consequently the seeds are angular and yellow; the fourth is constant in both recessive characters, so that the seeds are angular and green.
-In both these experiments there were consequently four sorts of seed to be expected-viz. round and yellow, round and green, angular and yellow, angular and green.
+The first and second experiments had primarily the object of proving the composition of the hybrid egg cells, while the third and fourth experiments were to decide that of the pollen cells.
+As is shown by the above demonstration the first and third experiments and the second and fourth experiments should produce precisely the same combinations, and even in the second year the result should be partially visible in the form and color of the artificially fertilized seed.
+In the first and third experiments the dominant characters of form and color, A and B, appear in each union, and are also partly constant and partly in hybrid union with the recessive characters \boldsymbol{a} and \boldsymbol{b} , for which reason they must impress their peculiarity upon the whole of the seeds.
+All seeds should therefore appear round and yellow, if the theory be justified.
+In the second and fourth experiments, on the other hand, one union is hybrid in form and in color, and consequently the seeds are round and yellow; another is hybrid in form, but constant in the recessive character of color, whence the seeds are round and green; the third is constant in the recessive character of form but hybrid in color, consequently the seeds are wrinkled and yellow; the fourth is constant in both recessive characters, so that the seeds are wrinkled and green.
+In both these experiments there were consequently four sorts of seed to be expected; namely, round and yellow, round and green, wrinkled and yellow, wrinkled and green.